RAMMP Diagnostic Protocol

 Without diagnostics, marketing organisations often optimise the wrong lever.

-With diagnostics, organisations can act with confidence that their investment addresses the real constraint.
+With diagnostics, organisations can act with greater confidence that investment is addressing the real constraint.

 Relationship to Marketing Governance